Elnaril/uniswap-universal-router-decoder/.github/ISSUE_TEMPLATE/issue-and-bug-report.md

 ---

+**Issue or question?**
+If it's a question, please consider using instead the [Q&A](https://github.com/Elnaril/uniswap-universal-router-decoder/discussions/categories/q-a) section of the discussions.
+And if an issue is found in the lib, then it can be opened here.

 **Check existing issues and bugs (open and closed)** Sometime issue titles are misleading: search by keywords and check the questions/reports and answers to be sure yours has not yet been addressed.